iMMAP/mssqlORpostgis2kmz/README.md

 For IIS - please Google it!

-This solution requires you create views of the format:
+This solution requires you to create views of the format:

     postgis:
     CREATE OR REPLACE VIEW public."vIrishCounties" AS